 When multiple models are placed on the build plate, you can define the sequence in which they should be printed.
-This option is only available on single extrusion machines.
 There are two options:

 - All at once: All objects will be printed at the same time, which means that it will print one layer of each object before moving onto the next layer